harentius/GrammifyAI/README.md

 # GrammifyAI

-GrammifyAI is an AI-driven grammar and spell checker for macOS that works everywhere and with any language.
+An AI-driven grammar and spell checker for macOS that works everywhere and with any language.

-GrammifyAI can access your text in nearly any application, as it utilizes the Accessibility API.
+It can access your text in nearly any application, as it utilizes the Accessibility API.

 The usage of GrammifyAI is as simple as selecting the text and pressing shortcut (⌘ + U or custom).
 This will show you the improvement suggestion popup and will copy the suggestion to the clipboard.